 He has published several articles on international arbitration and trade, and speaks at international arbitration conferences in Spain and Latin America.

-He is member of several international arbitration associations, and of the arbitration and commercial law and practices commissions of ICC Colombia.
-He is a member of the Madrid Bar Association (2006).
+He is a member of several international arbitration associations and of the Madrid Bar Association (2006).

 Master of Laws in International Commercial Law